xvrh/lottie-flutter/README.md

 See a preview here: https://xvrh.github.io/lottie-flutter/index.html

 ## Complete example
-See the Sample app (in the `sample_app` folder) for a complete example of the various possibilities.
+See the Sample app (in the `example` folder) for a complete example of the various possibilities.